kaisermann/aph/README.md

 aph(...).filter(function(item) { ... })

 // Returns a new Apheleia instance with the discovered elements
-// If single = true, returns only one element.
+// If single = true, returns only the first element.
 // Otherwise, it returns all found elements. aph(...).find(selector, single = false)